 We need to take care of our mental health because it's an important part of our overall health.

-- Set goals
+- Set and achieve goals

 - Build relationships